CORR – Correctional Services

 3 Credits Weekly (3-0-0)

 Students explore and analyze the key principles and assumptions of restorative justice.
-The course contrasts restorative and retributive justice models, and provides an introduction to current and emerging practices in the Canadian criminal justice system including conferencing, victim/offender reconciliation programs, and mediation and peacemaking circles.
+The course contrasts restorative and retributive justice models and provides an introduction to current and emerging practices in the Canadian criminal justice system including conferencing, victim/offender reconciliation programs, mediation, and peacemaking circles.
 International examples of alternative dispute resolution are also discussed.

 CORR 202